meilisearch/strapi-plugin-meilisearch/README.md

 strapi build
 ```

-## ✌️ Requirements

 You will need both a running Strapi app and a running MeiliSearch instance.
+For [specific version requirements see this section](#-requirements).

 ### 🏃‍♀️ Run MeiliSearch